spopp20/MusicProgram/README.md

 I am using `mysql` as db provider in `schema.prisma`.

-## Prisma2 Schema
+## Prisma2 Create DB Schema

-After any update to your `schema.prisma` you will want to update your database schema by running:
+After any update to your `schema.prisma` file you will need to update your database schema by running:

 ```shell
 yarn db-dev
 ```

-this commands will save your schema changes into your database.
-This is called a migration.
+This commands will save your schema changes into your database in a process called a migration.
 You will be prompted to enter a name for that migration step.
+The migration name should reflect the idea behind your schema.prisma file change.

 ## Seed your dev database with data from the seed.ts script